octobercms/docs/3.x/extend/lists/list-controller.md

 ### Extending the Model Query

 The lookup query for the list [database model](../database/model.md) can be extended by overriding the `listExtendQuery` method inside the controller class.
-This example will ensure that soft deleted records are included in the list data, by applying the **withTrashed** scope to the query:
+This example will ensure that soft deleted records are included in the list data, by applying the **withTrashed** scope to the query.

 ```php
 public function listExtendQuery($query)